The phase structure of asymmetric ballistic annihilation: Introduction

 with

 Ergodicity ensures that a positive density of blockades are never annihilated whenever $\theta>0$.
-Accordingly, we say the system \textit{fixates} if $\theta(p,\lambda )>0$ and \textit{fluctuates} otherwise.
+Accordingly, we say the system \textit{fixates} if $\theta(p,\lambda,v )>0$ and \textit{fluctuates} otherwise.
 It is natural to ask what values of $p$ result in fixation.
 Define

-A challenging aspect in the rigorous study of BA is that the manner in which collisions occur is dramatically different with even a slight perturbation of the parameters.
-For example, there is no known coupling that proves $\theta(\mu, p, \lambda)$ is monotonic in $p$.
-Thus, the critical values in \eqref{eq:pc+} may not coincide.
+A challenging aspect in the rigorous study of BA is that the manner in which collisions occur may become dramatically different with even a slight perturbation of the parameters.
+For example, there is no known coupling that proves $\theta(v, p, \lambda)$ is monotonic in $p$.
+Thus, the {upper and lower} critical values in \eqref{eq:pc+} may not coincide.

-In the early 1990s, physicists were interested in proving that $p_c^-(1/2) >0$ for atomless $\mu$ and, even better, confirming a simple heuristic that $p_c^-(1/2) = 1/4 = p_c^+(1/2)$ \cite{b2}.
+In the early 1990s, physicists were interested in proving that $p_c^-(1/2,1) >0$ for atomless $\mu$ and, even better, confirming a simple heuristic that $p_c^-(1/2,1) = 1/4 = p_c^+(1/2,1)$ \cite{b2}.
 This was addressed to the satisfaction of the physics community by Droz et al.\ in \cite{b4} and Krapivsky and Redner in \cite{b8}.
 Recently, mathematicians rediscovered this question and sought to replace derivations from \cite{b4, b8} with a rigorous probabilistic argument.
-Some progress towards upper bounds was made in \cite{bullets,ST,BGJ}, but a positive lower bound on $p_c^-(1/2)$ and a sharp upper bound remained elusive.
+Some progress towards upper bounds was made in \cite{bullets,ST,BGJ}, but a positive lower bound on $p_c^-(1/2,1)$ and a sharp upper bound remained elusive.
 Several major breakthroughs came in a series of papers (ultimately combined into one) from Haslegrave, Sidoravicius, and Tournier \cite{HST}.
-They proved that $p_c(1/2) = 1/4$ for all atomless $\mu$.
+They proved that $p_c(1/2,1) = 1/4$ for all atomless $\mu$.
 Additionally, they confirmed the intriguing formulas from \cite{b8} for the density decay of different velocity particles as $p$ is varied.